Christy (2025 American film): Release

+Home media

+The film was released digitally on December 9, 2025, and was released by Universal Pictures Home Entertainment on Blu-ray and DVD on April 21, 2026.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 38 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 After its festival debut, Glenn Garner for Deadline Hollywood summarized reactions, writing, "Some critics have praised Sweeney for disappearing into the role of the professional boxer, others say that’s all the movie has going for it."
 Sonia Rao criticized the screenplay in a 2 out of 4 star review for The Washington Post, calling Christy a "run-of-the-mill biopic that suffers from its inability to convey what truly sets Christy’s narrative apart from the rest."
 In a mixed review for Slant Magazine, Marshall Shaffer wrote that the film "lulls us into complacency by deviating little from the standard inspirational sports-movie playbook.
 But nestled in the early scenes of the eponymous phenom’s rise are the seeds of struggle that will bloom in the film’s more effective back as her fighting career begins to plateau."
 Robert Abele of the Los Angeles Times lauded Sweeney's performance but wrote that the film "screams for a treatment grittier than the slick melodrama we’ve been given.
 It’s all highlights and lowlights, rarely interested in the in-between stuff that makes watching all the rounds of a bout so necessary to appreciating what it means to survive on the canvas."

 Barry Hertz of The Globe and Mail praised the lead performances by Sweeney and Foster but conceded that "too much of director David Michôd’s film fails to deliver as much as blood, sweat and tears as Sweeney herself offers, the familiar beats and boundaries of a sports biopic constantly forcing its star to bounce against the ropes of convention."
 Dan Jolin of Time Out awarded the film four out of five stars, praising both the lead and supporting performances.
 Lisa Kennedy of The New York Times praised Sweeney's lead performance, writing that she "settles into Christy’s heft but never overthinks her character, whose innate skills are decades ahead of her self-esteem."
 The Seattle Timess Jocelyn Noveck wrote, "The mashup of genres may feel a bit tonally rough, but it ultimately works, not least because of its unifying factor: Sweeney, who imbues her no-holds-barred portrayal of Martin with both sweetness and rage, with brio and real vulnerability."